 There’s a lot of drama to be mined here with the breakup territory, but the movie is also playful and funny.
 Director Marc Webb, he of the video music world, pokes fun at other filmic expressions of love.
 At one point, Tom struts down the street and becomes the center of a lively choreographed dance sequence complete with animated blue birds.
 At another point, during Tom’s heartbreak, the movie descends through Bergman and Fellini visual tropes.
 It simultaneously communicates Tom’s emotional highs and lows and satirizes the histrionic nature of his feelings.
 Truly, when one’s in love you couldn’t feel better, or worse, but upon retrospect you can see how silly such in-the-heat-of-the-moment proclamations can be.
 There’s also a scene later in the film where Tom attends a party that Summer invited him to.
 The screen cuts in half, and on one side we see Tom’s expectations of what will happen that night and on the other side we see what actually occurs.
 The visual symmetry is interesting and a great glimpse inside the mind of a hopeful romantic.

 (500) Days of Summer manages to be breezy, moving, delightful, perceptive, charming, and just a great time at the movies.
 It’s a story about falling in love for the right reasons with the wrong girl.
 Summer isn’t the villain of the piece but her own woman, and she can be fickle and frustrating but she is not cruel or indifferent.
 Tom is desperately in search for his “one true love” but he’s playing by a checklist he’s drawn up from movies, TV, and love songs.
 All of this could have been sticky and formulaic (in fact, the dynamic vaguely resembles the characters from the abysmal Ugly Truth), but the filmmakers and the talented actors make the movie feel honest and relatable.
 The nonlinear narrative allows the movie to simultaneously be more playful, believable, and actually easier to understand, linking selective memories.
-I left the theater feeling so buoyant and happy, perhaps again because I was walking out hand-in-hand with my own “one.”
-But no matter your current romantic situation, (500) Days of Summer is a slick antidote to Hollywood’s rom-com factory line.
+No matter your current romantic situation, (500) Days of Summer is a slick antidote to Hollywood’s rom-com factory line.